Properties

 - Select Palette to choose a color or enter a hex or RGB codes.
 Use the Mixer panel to drag to a general color area and then enter a specific hex or RGB code.

-On either the Palette or Mixer panels you are able to click the plus sign under Custom colors to save the currently specified color value as a custom color for later use.
+On either the Palette or Mixer panels you can click the plus sign under Custom colors to save the currently specified color value as a custom color for later use.

 Specify defaults here for all view types: Section views, Detail views, Break views, and Flat pattern views: